 Batches

 A batch is a single physical run of liquid through your equipment — the tank of mash, the kettle of beer, the blender of liqueur.
-It’s the primary traceability entity in vestl: every COA, every TTB record, every yield report, every lot of finished cases hangs off a batch.
+It is the primary traceability entity in vestl: every Certificate of Analysis, every production record, every yield report, and every lot of finished cases hangs off a batch.

 The lifecycle

-Batch orders move through five statuses, shown left-to-right on the /batches kanban:
+Manufacturing orders move through five statuses, shown left-to-right on the Batches board:

 | Status | What it means | What advances it |